thephez/docs-core/docs/reference/block-chain-serialized-blocks.md

 In September of 2023, the Dash network approved a [proposal](https://www.dashcentral.org/p/TREASURY-REALLOCATION-60-20-20) to double the governance budget by modifying the block subsidy allocation.
 The new allocation designates 20% for miners, 20% for the governance system budget, and 60% for masternodes.
-The expansion will go into effect upon activation of the Dash Core v20 hard fork.
+The expansion went into effect when the Dash Core v20 hard fork activated in December 2023.

 | Subsidy allocation | Purpose |
 |-|-|